vertelab/odoo-record-keeping/record-keeping/README.rst

 Bug Tracker
 ===========

-We don't handle bug tracking at the moment
+We don't handle bug tracking at the moment.
 Do not contact contributors directly about support or help with technical issues.

 Credits